-A \$75 non-refundable application fee (U.S. currency) payable to the Pentecostal Theological Seminary (must accompany the Application for Admission).
+- 1. A completed Application for Admission. - 2.
+A \$75 non-refundable application fee (U.S. currency) payable to the Pentecostal Theological Seminary (must accompany the Application for Admission). - 3.
 An official transcript from each accredited institution of higher learning attended documenting the awarding of a completed degree.
 In the U.S., "official" transcripts must be sent directly from each such institution to the Seminary.
 Transcripts from other countries may need to be validated by the proper authorities.
-(Photocopies are not acceptable.)
+(Photocopies are not acceptable.) - 4.
 An autobiography describing the applicant's personal background (birthplace, family life, employment), church affiliation/credentialing, Christian experience (conversion, regeneration, sanctification, Spirit baptism, divine healing, ministry calling), and reason for applying to this graduate school.
-This document should be typed, double-spaced with one inch margins.
-Three letters of recommendation submitted on the printed forms provided by the Seminary.
+This document should be typed, double-spaced with one inch margins. - 5.
+Three letters of recommendation submitted on the printed forms provided by the Seminary. - 6.
 A background check initiated by the applicant based on instructions provided by the Seminary.
 Cost for the background check is covered by the application fee.